-Geofencing for Android helps you to map out locations of interest and track the devices moving in and out of these areas.
+Geofencing helps you to map out locations of interest and track the devices moving in and out of these areas.
 Mostly, the enclosed region of the geofence is circular and has a well-defined radius.

 You can always adjust the size of the geofence to your preference.
 You can also add as many geofences as you wish.
 After a complete setup, you'll receive alerts whenever devices enter or leave the geofence.